vinay3206/assessment-frontend-2019/README.md

 You should spend no more than **4 hours** on this test assignment.

+When you are done with the test, please send a link to your repo to your recruiter.
+Thank you for your time and interest in Slate!

 ## Description

 For this test assignment, you will have to create your own simple state management library like Redux or MobX to handle events and store data across the application.